 Clenching the teeth puts pressure on the muscles, tissues, and other structures around your jaw.
-Dr. Walk has seen patients with broken veneers, fractured teeth, and damaged porcelain crowns, all caused by clenching and grinding.
+Dr. Edward Walk of Newton, MA has seen patients with broken veneers, fractured teeth, and damaged porcelain crowns, all caused by clenching and grinding.
 These symptoms can cause temporomandibular joint problems (TMJ).

 Other Symptoms of bruxism include the following: